Stephanie Ragan's Testimony

 “Righteousness is not perfect knowledge.
 Righteousness is your perfect nature.”
 [2]

 I feel honored to help others who are struggling with mental health issues and who want to grow in their relational knowledge of Jesus.
-Safety is very important to me.
-In my free time, I like to read, spend time with my husband, Ben, and go on hikes with our dogs: Charlie and Kirk.
-I geek out on Lord of the Rings and Jordan Peterson.
+In my free time, I like to read, spend time with my loving husband, Ben, and go on hikes with our dogs: Charlie and Kirk.
+I geek out on Lord of the Rings.